My work is supported by affiliate commissions. Learn More

 Most website headers on the internet follow a similar pattern — this creates familiarity.

-Let’s talk about the button in your header.
-This button is often referred to as a Call-to-Action (CTA), and it’s one of the most important elements of your website.
+Let’s talk about the button that often appear in a website header.
+This button is referred to as a Call-to-Action (CTA), and it’s one of the most important elements of your website.

 Your CTA should serve your website’s primary goal.
 Here are a few examples: